Skip to content

 David D. Perlmutter is a professor and dean of the College of Media & Communication at Texas Tech University.
 He writes the Career Confidential advice column for The Chronicle.
 His book on promotion and tenure was published by Harvard University Press in 2010.

-Read other items in this Admin 101 package.
+Read other items in Admin 101.

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.